robotslacker/slackerdb/README.md

 You can use COPY-compatible syntax to rapidly insert data over the network.

-We provide a proxy service that allows launching multiple database instances on the same network port, functioning similarly to containerized databases.
+We provide a container database service that allows launching multiple database instances on the same network port.

 ## Usage
 ### Build from source: